HOW IT’S DONE WITH HOWARD

 Water meters contain a nutating disc measuring chamber, which means that unless water goes through the meter, consumption is not recorded.

 If a meter malfunctions it will slow down or stop.
-Common issues with the remote frequency meters malfunctioning include a blockage due to sand/silt in the line (generally after hydrant flushing, or turning off in the home for repairs) or a dead battery.
+Common issues with the remote frequency meters malfunctioning include a blockage due to sand/silt in the line (generally after hydrant flushing, or turning off in the home for repairs that stop the disc from moving) or a dead battery.

-To read your meter you must shine a flashlight on the face of the meter to charge the reading panel.
+To read your meter you must shine a flashlight on the face of most of the meters to charge the reading panel.
+Please watch the short video below for a tutorial on how to read all of the models of meters used in the Town of Neepawa.

 It is the responsibility of the homeowner to ensure their water meter is accessible to Town staff at all times.
 The area surrounding the meter should be free and clear of debris.
-Damage to water meters caused by negligence will result in the homeowner being charged the replacement cost of the meter (starting at approximately $350).
+Damage to water meters caused by negligence (or tampering with the pin and seal) will result in the homeowner being charged the replacement cost of the meter (starting at approximately $400).

 If you notice an issue with your meter, you are to call the Town Office at 204-476-7600 as soon as possible.